ms-us-rcg-app-innovation/sap-integration-landing-zone-accelerator-dev/sap-schema-generation/ReadMe.md

 ## Deployment
 The solution uses components deployed as a part of the base deployment.
 Please ensure that that environment has been deployed first.

-Kick of infrastructure deployment to your default subscription with
+Kick of infrastructure deployment to your default subscription with by running the deployment script .\deploymentscript.ps1.
+If you would rather deploy the infrastructure independent of the app code or if you run into an issue with the script, you can use the following commands to deploy the scenario

 ```az deployment sub create --location <location> -f bicep\main.bicep ```